Boss of UK hedge fund Weavering convicted in fraud case

 Swedish-born Peterson, a charismatic former interest rate and foreign exchange trader, pitched his flagship fund to institutions and wealthy individuals as a low-risk investment offering stable returns.

-But he was found guilty of covering up rising trading losses by weaving a web of deception that unravelled in March 2009, six months after the bankruptcy of Wall Street’s Lehman Brothers sent panic through global markets and prompted investors to clamour for redemptions.
+But he was found guilty of covering up rising trading losses by weaving a web of deception that unraveled in March 2009, six months after the bankruptcy of Wall Street’s Lehman Brothers sent panic through global markets and prompted investors to clamor for redemptions.
 Weavering could not pay up.

 The SFO, which investigated trades between the Weavering Macro Fund and Weavering Capital Fund (WCF), an offshore company owned by Peterson, said the fund manager artificially inflated his fund’s investment performance and misled investors into putting $780 million into the Macro Fund over a six-year period.